Yuvanesh-ux/Layr/README.md

 - [ ] Multi-step construction planning
 - [ ] Inventory management
 - [ ] Error handling and recovery

+## Troubleshooting

+### Claude Desktop Not Finding the Server

+1. Ensure you have Node.js installed
+2. Check your internet connection (for GitHub setup)
+3. Restart Claude Desktop after configuration changes
+4. Verify the configuration file syntax is correct

+### Connection Issues

+1. Make sure your Minecraft server is running
+2. Check firewall settings
+3. Verify the server version matches your Minecraft version
+4. Ensure the bot username isn't already taken

 ## Contributing